How to Open Command Prompt

 The standard window displays white text on a black background.
 This color combination may make text difficult to read.
 To make the window display black text on a white background, type the command: color f0 (that's the letter f followed by the digit zero 0).
 To go back to the standard of white text on a black background, type: color

-See the DOS Commands index for a description of the commands that you can type into the DOS command prompt window.
+See the MS-DOS Commands index for a description of the commands that you can type into the MS-DOS command prompt window.
+The most common tasks are:

-To close the window, either type "exit" (without quotations marks) and press Enter, or click the X button in the top-right of the window frame.
+To close the window, either type exit and press Enter, or click the X button in the top-right of the window frame.